Julie Jung is currently an Assistant Professor of Cell and Molecular Biology at Weber State University in Ogden, UT.

-Julie spent her Ph.D. chasing frogs conducting fieldwork at the Smithsonian Tropical Research Institute in Gamboa, Panama where she examined vibration-cued early hatching behavior (plasticity!) in Agalychnis callidryas (red-eyed treefrogs).
-Working outdoors in sweaty, soggy, buggy, humid, normally deplorable conditions makes her really happy.
+Previously as a postdoc at the University of Utah (Werner Lab), Julie spent her days pushing around small sterile volumes of liquid and studying plasticity in several systems, which gave her a chance to do something new pretty much every day.
+Before that, Julie spent her Ph.D.
+(Warkentin Lab, Boston University) chasing frogs conducting fieldwork at the Smithsonian Tropical Research Institute in Gamboa, Panama where she examined vibration-cued early hatching behavior (plasticity!) in Agalychnis callidryas (red-eyed treefrogs).
+Julie’s time as a tropical ecologist at STRI living among the caimans, bullet ants, and potoos really confirmed that working outdoors in sweaty, soggy, buggy, humid, normally deplorable conditions makes her really happy.
+To learn more about Julie’s current and past projects, please visit this site’s Research page or her CV.

 jungjulie2 [at] gmail.com